int128/kubectl-external-forward/README.md

 # kubectl-socat

 This is a kubectl plugin of TCP proxy.
-You can connect to a remote host via port-forward and socat pod as follows:
+It allows you to connect to a remote host via port-forward and socat pod as follows:

 ```
-kubectl socat
+Local port
 ↓
-kubectl port-forward
-↓
 Pod (socat)
 ↓
-remote host:port
+Remote host:port
 ```

 ## Getting Started